 29 March (EDIT: 22nd March) , allowing our current passengers to finish their trip or at least get a glimpse of the beauty of South Africa.

 We hope that operations will be back to normal from the

-1st May (EDIT: 1st July) , but we will keep monitoring the situation and will update this article if we must postpone our operation for a longer period.
+1st May (EDIT: October or November) , but we will keep monitoring the situation and will update this article if we must postpone our operation for a longer period.

 Hop-on Hop-off & Travel Pass tickets: these have no expiry date and you will be able to use your tickets anytime in the future, even in 3 years’ time!
 For those that have already booked their seats please just let us know if you wish to postpone your trip (without any cancellation fees).

 Tours: these can also be postponed to any time in the future without any cancellation fees, but should you travel in 2021 (or later) you will just have to pay the difference in price.